craigfay/.vim/README.md

 `ci(` to change the contents of the nearest pair of parentheses.

+`da{` delete the contents of the nearest curly bracket, including the brackets

 `ct"` to change the contents between the cursor and the next double quote.
 `yat` to yank the HTML tag under the cursor

 `=at` to fix indentation around the current tag